godror/godror/doc/connection.md

 * `/opt/oracle/instantclient_19_8/network/admin` if Instant Client is in `/opt/oracle/instantclient_19_8`.
 * `/usr/lib/oracle/19.8/client64/lib/network/admin` if Oracle 19.8 Instant Client RPMs are used on Linux.
 * `$ORACLE_HOME/network/admin` if godror is using libraries from a database installation.

+**WARNING** environment variables are not for communication - setting `TNS_ADMIN` in your program may or may not work (putting it in `init()` helps) - see https://github.com/godror/godror/issues/403#issuecomment-4044361373 for details.

 ### <a name="adb"></a> Oracle Autonomous DataBase (ADB)